By improving your WordPress SEO you can quickly increase your website traffic and revenue.

 Now, moving on to the next WordPress SEO tip…

-5. Optimize blog post and pages for target Keyword:
+5. Optimize blog posts and pages for target Keyword:

 This is a critical aspect of WordPress SEO, and if you do it right, you will be able to drive a significant amount of traffic in no time.

-Read my below guide to make most out of it:
+Read my below guide to make the most out of it: